How Are Compensatory Damages Calculated In California Car Accident Cases?

 Proving these damages is more challenging than proving special damages, but this can be done by having the injury victim keeping journal to document their daily pain and suffering, by speaking to family members and friends about how the victim has been affected, and by working with trained psychological experts.

 Calculating general damages is typically done by using a multiplier method.
-A Orange County car accident attorney for the victim will calculate the total special damages and multiply that total by a set number (typically 1.5 to 5) to give them the total for general damages.
+A Riverside injury attorney for the victim will calculate the total special damages and multiply that total by a set number (typically 1.5 to 5) to give them the total for general damages.

 For example, suppose Charlie sustained a head injury in an accident caused by another driver and sustained $100,000 in special damages.
 Charlie’s attorney could then use a multiplier of three to estimate total general damages. $100,000 multiplied by three will mean that they will ask for $300,000 in general damages.